JonathanReeve/template-course-website/content/index.md

  - Final project (30% of final grade)
  - Attendance and participation (10% of final grade)

-### Readings

-### Annotations
+### Readings and Annotations

 For each reading assignment, please write **2-3 annotations to our editions of the text**, using [hypothes.is](http://hypothes.is).

 Links are provided below.
-You'll have to sign up for a hypothes.is account first.
-As above, please use your real name as your username, so I know who you are.
+You'll have to sign up for a hypothes.is account first. **Please use your real name as your username**, so I know who you are.
 You may write about anything you want, but it will help your final project to think about ethical problems.
 Good annotations are:

   - Concise (think: a long tweet)
   - Well-written (although not too formal)